janis-commerce/export/README.md

 * *async* `postSaveHook(exportDocumentSaved)`.

-  Params: `exportDocument`, the export options.
+  Params: `exportDocumentSaved`, the export options.
   Method to do something after the export process.

 #### Example